-Many of you have made a New Year’s Resolution to get more and better sleep.
+Many of you have made a New Year’s resolution to get more and better sleep.
 I hope you are having great success!
-But I want to address a topic I am asked about repeatedly, and it may be something many of you have tried or considered in your quest for a better night’s sleep:
+But I want to address a topic I am asked about repeatedly, which may be something you have tried or considered in your quest for a better night’s sleep:

 The correct dosage of melatonin can be a problem.
 According to research conducted at MIT, the correct dosage of melatonin for it to be effective is 0.3-1.0 mg.
 Many commercially available forms of melatonin are in 3 to 10 times the amount your body would need.
 In fact, there is some evidence that higher doses may be less effective.
 In Europe, melatonin at very high doses has been used as a contraceptive.

-Melatonin can have side effects.
+Melatonin can also have side effects.
 Melatonin (2-3mg or higher) has reported side effects of:

 - When taken in the correct dose (0.3-1 mg), it can be effective for shift workers and people with circadian rhythm disorders.

 - However, most melatonin sold over the counter is packaged in doses ranging from 1 mg to 10 mg, with most doses containing double or triple the amount that is needed to be effective for the population that will benefit from its use.

 Other possible uses for melatonin